To say that President Trump’s relationship with the Republican-led Congress is a bit awkward would be quite the understatement.

 Jon-Christopher Bua is a White House Correspondent and Political Analyst appearing on-camera and radio via Talk Media News.
 Twitter: @JCBua

-Donald Trump, Economic Policy, Election 2016, Eye of the Storm, Foreign Policy, Immigration Policy 2016 Elections adolf hitler, amazon, bill of rights, carl icahn, China, controversy, facebook, first amendment, freedom of speech, freedom of the press, google, hegel, hitler, ivanka, Ivanka Trump, james mattis, Jeff Sessions, kushner, media, media strategy, nigel farage, protocols of the elders of zion, rick perry, soros, steven mnuchin, tom price, trade war, white house, yellen
+Donald Trump, Economic Policy, Election 2016, FEATURED CONTRIBUTORS, Foreign Policy, Immigration Policy 2016 Elections adolf hitler, amazon, bill of rights, carl icahn, China, controversy, facebook, first amendment, freedom of speech, freedom of the press, google, hegel, hitler, ivanka, Ivanka Trump, james mattis, Jeff Sessions, kushner, media, media strategy, nigel farage, protocols of the elders of zion, rick perry, soros, steven mnuchin, tom price, trade war, white house, yellen

 Throughout modern history, political leaders in democratic societies rarely rise based on their own belief or ideology.

-American Life, Barack Obama, Donald Trump, Election 2016, Eye of the Storm, Hillary Clinton, Ted Cruz 9/11, birther, Buzzfeed, CNN, congress, fake news, fbi, james comey, journalism, kris hammond, mainstream media, mainstream news, mocking disabled reporter, politifact, russia, russia hacking, serge kovaleski, war on media, war on news, washington post
+American Life, Barack Obama, Donald Trump, Election 2016, FEATURED CONTRIBUTORS, Hillary Clinton, Ted Cruz 9/11, birther, Buzzfeed, CNN, congress, fake news, fbi, james comey, journalism, kris hammond, mainstream media, mainstream news, mocking disabled reporter, politifact, russia, russia hacking, serge kovaleski, war on media, war on news, washington post

 Last Wednesday, fake news publisher and president-elect Donald J. Trump accused CNN of being “fake news” at his fake press conference held at Trump Tower in New York City.

-Democratic Party, DNC, Donald Trump, Election 2016, Eye of the Storm, Hillary Clinton, internationalnews, Republican Party assange, bill o'reilly, bradley manning, hacker, hacking, julian assange, putin, russia, sarah palin, sean hannity, traitor, vladimir putin, wikileaks
+Democratic Party, DNC, Donald Trump, Election 2016, FEATURED CONTRIBUTORS, Hillary Clinton, internationalnews, Republican Party assange, bill o'reilly, bradley manning, hacker, hacking, julian assange, putin, russia, sarah palin, sean hannity, traitor, vladimir putin, wikileaks

 Lost in the uproar of the out-of-left-field 2016 victory by President-elect Donald Trump (R-Russia) was the equally surprising re-emergence of Julian Assange.